HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 ```

 Create the initial zone file in /var/lib/bind/.
 The zone file needs to contain the SOA record,
-and the NS records of the name servers.
-Everything else can be loaded dynamically with nsupdate.
+and the NS records of the name servers. nsupdate loads everything else dynamically.

 Example initial zone file /var/lib/bind/example.com.zone: